Case Studies · PAGE Building Group

 Clarity at the point of first contact.
 Specialization at the institutional level.

-The most immediate change was how clients engaged with PAGE Building Group early in the process.
-With each entity's deliverables clearly defined and communicated, clients arrived in conversations already understanding which company they needed and why.
-The friction that had existed at the earliest stage of client engagement disappeared.
+The most immediate change was how clients engaged with PAGE Building Group early in the process — arriving to conversations already clear about which company they needed and why.

 Recognized Specialist

-PAGE Building Group is now viewed as a specialist in healthcare construction, higher education, and the federal contracting arena — the exact sectors the firm set out to dominate when it was founded.
+PAGE Building Group is now viewed as a specialist in healthcare construction, higher education, and federal contracting — the exact sectors the firm set out to dominate when it was founded.

-The repositioning expanded opportunities within the verticals the firm already operated in — not by broadening the net, but by sharpening it.
-Clearer positioning attracted more aligned opportunities at the right level.
+The repositioning opened opportunity within the verticals the firm is actually a specialist in — not by overstating reach, but by sharpening it.
+Clearer positioning attracted appointments at the right level.

 Two entities.
 Two clear identities.
-No confusion, no dilution, no brand equity lost in the separation.
-Each company now stands independently — and both are stronger for it.
+No confusion, no dilution, no wasted energy at the early stages of client engagement.
+Each company stands independently — and both are stronger for it.

 "We knew what we were building.
 Riggs Agency helped us make it clear to everyone else."